 When did you first hear about/meet the Bride/Groom’s partner?

 What are some of your most memorable experiences with the Bride/Groom?
 If you can bring their family in here even better - nostalgia is gold dust!

-When did you realised that they were perfect for each other?
+When did you realise that they were perfect for each other?

 What words of advice do you have for the couple?